CONTRACTOR FURNISHED BORROW

 If the volume of available suitable soil is insufficient due to the disapproval of a borrow or borrows, the Contractor shall make a new submittal.
 Any new submittal shall follow the same procedure as previous submittals.

-An open/active stockpile submittal will require information on the stockpile material currently in place (see submittal requirements for non-excavated borrows) and information on material that will be excavated and added to the stockpile during the course of the project (see submittal requirements for excavated borrows).
+An open/active stockpile submittal will require information on the stockpile material currently in place (see submittal requirements for non-excavated borrows) and information on material that will be excavated and added to the stockpile between the date of sampling and use of the stockpile (see submittal requirements for excavated borrows).

 The purpose of the proposed borrow submittal is only for the evaluation of the site.
 There will be no spatial requirements, restrictions, or limitations placed on the borrow design (conceptual or final).